Yeah, the forecast for the hurricane, category three as it hits the Texas coast.

 The more liberal editorial page of the New York Times called Sunday for no votes, a position not likely to be ignored by Clinton.

-Senators should vote against Roberts not because they know he does not have the qualities to be an excellent chief justice, but because he's not met the very heavy burden of proving that he does.
+Senators should vote against Roberts not because they know he does not have the qualities to be an excellent Chief Justice, but because he's not met the very heavy burden of proving that he does.

-The Times ridiculously oponed.
+The Times ridiculously opined.

 The reasoning underscores the dilemma for Senate Democrats.